ritikk7/Distributed-Key-Value-Store/README.md

 sinaee@pender:~$ tar xzvf i_87654321.tar.gz
 ```

-**NOTICE 1:** We used the `make tar` command specified in the `Makefile`, which automatically excludes unnecessary files and folders, such as the `.git` folder.
-If you directly execute the `tar` command, it would include the entire Git history, which is something we aim to avoid.
+**NOTICE 1:** We use the `make tar` command defined in the `Makefile`, which automatically excludes unnecessary files and folders, such as the `.git` folder.
+If you execute the `tar` command directly, it would include the entire Git history, which is something we aim to avoid.

-**NOTICE 2:** Just to re-emphasize that you should test and run your code on one of the undergrad servers (in the above example, we used the `pender` machine).
+**NOTICE 2:** We would like to re-emphasize that you should test and run your code on one of the undergrad servers.
+For instance, in the above example, we used the `pender` machine.

 # Labs